clementnader/cbtc_configuration_checking/route_and_overlap_control_tables_verification/README.md

 - <ins>**Control Tables**</ins>: They are PDF files provided by IXL containing the Routes definition and the Overlaps definition (in two different files).
 Multiple Route and multiple Overlap Control Tables can exist on a project when there are multiple IXLs.

+- <ins>**Control Tables configuration .ini file**</ins>: It is a file that can be found in the folder "control_tables_configuration".
+It has to be adapted to match the information from the Control Tables PDF files.
+We specify the exact name of the information titles in the Control Table and the relative position of the information (either down or right) for the 4 information pieces that are needed for the tool: for Route, they are the Route Name, the Start Signal, the Route IVB Path and the Route Switch Path; for Overlap, they are the Overlap Name, the Associated Signal, the Overlap IVB Path and the Overlap Switch Path.

 ---
 ### 3.2.
 Steps to use the tool to compare the DC_SYS information with the survey file(s):